web3-nomad/hedera-docs/tutorials/hello-world/hscs-smart-contract.md

 ```

 {% hint style="info" %}
-The `.abi` file contains JSON, and describes the interface used to interact with the smart contract.
+- The `.abi` file contains JSON, and describes the interface used to interact with the smart contract.

-The `.bin` file contains EVM bytecode, and this is used in the deployment of the smart contract.
-Note that this is not intended to be human readable.
+- The `.bin` file contains EVM bytecode, and this is used in the deployment of the smart contract.

+Note that while the `.abi` file is human readable, the `.bin` file is *not intended* to be human readable.
 {% endhint %}

 ***